-The Australian Education Union (Queensland Branch) financial assets are classified as financial assets subsequently measured at amortised cost because both of the following conditions are met:
+Branch financial assets are classified as financial assets subsequently measured at amortised cost because both of the following conditions are met:

-- The financial asst is held within a business model with the objective to hold financial assets in order to collect contractual cash flows: and - The contractual terms of the financial asset give rise on specified dates to cash flows that are 'solely payments of principal and interest' on the principal amount outstanding.
+- the financial asset is held within a business model with the objective to hold financial assets in order to collect contractual cash flows: and - the contractual terms of the financial asset give rise on specified dates to cash flows that are 'solely payments of principal and interest' on the principal amount outstanding.

-The classification of financial asset is performed at an instrument level at initial recognition of the financial asset.
+The classification of financial assets is performed at an instrument level at initial recognition of the financial asset.

-The Branch initially measures the financial asset at its fair value plus transaction costs.
-However, contract assets and trade receivables that do not contain a significant financing component are measured at the transaction price as determined in accordance with the revenue policy in Note (i).
+The Australian Education Union (Queensland Branch) initially measures the financial asset at its fair value plus transaction costs.
+However, contract assets and receivables that do not contain a significant financing component are measured at the transaction price as determined in accordance with the revenue policy in Note 1(i).